FelipeGuerra5/Airbnb_Rio/README.md

       - ```commandline
         streamlit run "Deploy_Projeto_Airbnb.py"
         ```
 - Running it one browser tab are going to open, then you can insert your given room features.
+- The Price will return in BRl currency.

 # Download solution.
 - Comprised of a Data set and one Python File.
   - <a id="raw-url" href="https://drive.google.com/file/d/1_GwEdPOgkAgLQgOFFWO7mRBdZuldqsUq/view?usp=sharing">DataSet</a>
   - On Jupyter
     - <a id="raw-url" href="https://github.com/FelipeGuerra5/Airbnb_Rio/blob/main/Solution_Airbnb_Rio.ipynb">Solution.ipynb</a>
   - Other python IDE
     - <a id="raw-url" href="https://github.com/FelipeGuerra5/Airbnb_Rio/blob/main/Solution_Airbnb_Rio.py">Solution.py</a>

 # Worth mentioning
 - This project is only to be used as tutorial.